Richard John Cartwright: Early life

 He was born and raised in Kingston, Upper Canada in a United Empire Loyalist family, the son of Harriet Dobbs Cartwright and the grandson of Richard Cartwright, a Loyalist who was expelled from the U.S. at the time of the War of Independence.
 His father, Robert Cartwright, was an Anglican minister.
 His uncle, John Solomon Cartwright, was his father’s twin brother and a notable businessman, lawyer, banker, and politician, being a member of the last Legislative Assembly of Upper Canada and then a member of the first Legislative Assembly of the Province of Canada.

 Richard Cartwright was a major landowner in the area, and became prominent in Kingston's financial community as president of the Commercial Bank of Canada.
 He suffered a major blow when his bank failed in 1867.

-Early political career
+Political career

 Cartwright entered politics when he was elected as a Conservative Party member and supporter of John A. Macdonald in the Province of Canada's legislative assembly in 1863.
-In 1867, the Province of Canada became part of the new Canadian Confederation.
+In 1867, upon Canadian Confederation, the Province of Canada was split into the two new provinces, Ontario and Quebec.

 In 1867, Cartwright was elected to the newly formed House of Commons of Canada, again as a Tory.
 He was MP for the riding of Lennox, Ontario.